NuTufts/gen2ntuple/studies/flashprediction/README.md

 - `pe_diff_all`, `pe_diff_primary`: Vectors of PE differences
 - `pe_ratio_all`, `pe_ratio_primary`: Vectors of PE ratios
 - `prediction_success_all`, `prediction_success_primary`: Vectors of success flags

-### Original Format

-The original output creates one entry per vertex candidate with these branches:
-- All the same variables as above, but as scalars/arrays instead of vectors
-- `vertex_idx`: Index of vertex candidate within the event

 ## Using as Friend Tree